 We are toadally excited to hop back to Walt Disney World Resort!
-While the theme parks are reopening, with health and safety in mind and new procedures in place (which you can read more about below), a few special events have been canceled for summer and fall: H2O Glow Nights and Mickey's Not-So-Scary Halloween Party.
+While the theme parks are reopening, with health and safety in mind and new procedures in place (which you can read more about below), a few special events have been canceled for summer and fall: H2O Glow Nights, Mickey's Not-So-Scary Halloween Party and Mickey's Very Merry Christmas Party.
 However, EPCOT Food & Wine Festival will run longer than ever this year, beginning July 15!
-We're still crossing our frog fingers for Mickey's Very Merry Christmas Party, which has not yet been canceled.
 To see the status of all of Disney World's hoppin' special events, hop over to our full post.
 If you're ready to hop back into the magic, you can now book Walt Disney World Resort hotels for 2020 and 2021!
 It's a great time to lock in savings for vacations if you're hopping back soon.
 More dates and hotels are being added, so if you don't see your dates, please check back!
 You can purchase Walt Disney World Resort theme park tickets for 2020 and 2021 too!

-The big day is here!
-Walt Disney World Resort has officially reopened its parks!
+The big day has come and gone ...
+Walt Disney World Resort officially reopened its parks back in July!
 Magic Kingdom and Disney's Animal Kingdom reopened first July 11 in this phased reopening, followed by EPCOT and Disney's Hollywood Studios July 15.
 (The water parks, Disney's Blizzard Beach and Disney's Typhoon Lagoon, remain closed.)
 There are, of course, some changes Disney is making along with this reopening in order to maintain the health and safety of guests.
-While certain experiences are limited at the theme parks during this time, we still saw pixie dust around every turn during our visits.
-Perhaps best of all, we experienced minimal crowds and low wait times.
+While certain experiences are limited at the theme parks during this time, we still see pixie dust around every turn during our visits.
+Perhaps best of all, we've experienced minimal crowds and low wait times.
 Even though we had to say hello from afar, it felt soooo good to see Mickey, Minnie, the princesses and so many more Disney friends.
 The magic has returned!

 Below, we'll hop into everything you need to know before you go, as well as tips to help you make the very most of your visit.
 Let's hop to it!